 There are no major complications associated with geographic tongue.
 As mentioned above, there are no illnesses or cancers that are known to stem from geographic tongue.

 Due to its appearance, geographic tongue may lead some people to experience anxiety or other psychological complications.
-The anxiety may stem from the fear of negative judgement by others.
-Additionally, a person may worry that there is something more seriously wrong.
+The anxiety may stem from the fear of negative judgment by others.
+A person may also worry that there is another issue behind it.

 A doctor or dentist may diagnose geographic tongue.
 This is most commonly done through a simple examination of the tongue and mouth.
 They may:

 - check for signs of illness, such as swollen glands, fever, or other symptoms